thomasebsmith/recurrent/README.md

 Recurrent is an app for iOS and MacOS that can be used to schedule your time.
 It is currently in early development.

+## Features
+ - An easy-to-read main screen listing your activities for the day
+ - Activity templates to make it easy to schedule similar activities

 ## Version History
 ##### v0.1 (in development)
  - Users can now create and schedule activities